Small Business Coverage in the Beehive State

 With employee lawsuits on the rise, smart small businesses in Utah are protecting themselves with comprehensive insurance coverage.

 According to the National Federation of Independent Businesses, all employers in Utah are required to carry workers compensation insurance for employees, including directors, officers and LLC members.
-There are exceptions for sole proprietors, partners and LLC members, who can choose to exclude themselves.
-In addition, employers of agricultural laborers, casual or domestic workers, and real estate brokers are excluded from workers compensation requirements.
-However, general contractors must ensure that their subcontractors (including sole proprietors, partners and corporate officers) carry workers compensation insurance.
+There are exceptions for sole proprietors and partners, who can choose to exclude themselves.
+In addition, employers of agricultural laborers, casual or domestic workers, and real estate brokers may be excluded from workers compensation requirements.
+However, general contractors in Utah must ensure that their subcontractors (including sole proprietors, partners and corporate officers) carry workers compensation insurance.

 Consequences for failing to obtain workers compensation insurance can be severe and include penalties of at least $1,000 and stop-work injunctions.
 Lack of coverage also opens the business up to civil lawsuits from injured workers.
 As the state Labor Commission puts it, "It is much less expensive to obtain workers compensation coverage than to try to go without it."